 Ghosting, double vision

-The visual perception of "ghosting" is a source of concern and Visual discomfort in patients who sometimes find unexpectedly these symptoms by the appearance of a duplication of a line of sub titles of cinema, of a second Crescent Moon shifted into the night sky, etc. These symptoms when they are monocular (they persist when you close the other eye: we're talking about monocular diplopia) are usually (always?) optical original.
-Ghost images are thus an indication to the realisation of an aberrometrique examination, and ideally topo-aberrometrique (aberrometrique of the entire eye study coupled with a study of the cornea only).
+The visual perception of "ghost" images is a source of concern and visual discomfort for patients who sometimes unexpectedly discover these symptoms through the appearance of a duplication of a line of movie subtitles, a second crescent moon shifted in the night sky, etc. These symptoms, when they are monocular (they persist when the other eye is closed: we speak of monocular diplopia) are generally (always?) of optical origin.
+Ghost images are thus a indication for carrying out an aberrometric examinationand ideally topo-aberrometric (aberrometric study of the entire eye coupled with a study of the cornea alone by corneal topography).

 Symptoms of double vision, Ghost images.

-Image ghosts qualifies any "parasite" image that the pattern perceived by the patient presents a certain loyalty with the main image.
-The patient realizes that he sees double with one eye: this perception is maximum in certain circumstances, such as watching movies under titles: to detach the film images, the titles are particularly bright, and their prominent duplication.
-The dark atmosphere of the rooms of projection causes a dilation of the IRIS Pupil (Mydriasis), which also helps increase the effect of aberrations at the root of the Visual noise.
+A ghost image can be defined as any "parasitic" image whose pattern perceived by the patient has a certain fidelity to the main image.
+The patient realizes that he sees double with one eye: this perception is maximum in certain circumstances, such as the viewing of subtitled films: to detach himself from the images of the film, the subtitles are particularly bright, and their duplication clearly visible.
+The dark atmosphere of the projection rooms causes an expansion of the pupiliris (mydriasis) which also contributes to increasing the effect of aberrations at the origin of visual parasites.

 Even if they are sometimes associated with ghosting, bright halos correspond to a concentric circular spreading of light around the source. they often have an optical origin, but do not exactly match the symptomatology of the ghost image.
 The "starbusts" anglicism dedicated for particularly starry appearance or "spicule' of a point source of light are also distinct images split, even if they are also related to a reduction in the optical quality of the eye.
-The famous Van Gogh canvas titled 'Starry night '.' provides an artistic representation of the subjective perception of "halos" of light.
+The famous Van Gogh canvas titled 'Starry night '.provides an artistic representation of the subjective perception of these luminous "halos".

 The ghost images are essentially perceived when the ambient brightness is reduced, and when the eye looks particularly bright light sources, which easily stand out against a dark background (ex: under titles, urban displays bright, neon, LEDs etc.).
 In other words, the observed object is mixed, and greater sense of ghosts (s) image (s) is marked.
 The double vision is related to the existence of a "parasite" bright home, or a directional light spread (unlike the halos where bright sprawl is concentric).
 It is logical that more a light source is bright, more secondary home receives energy and stimulates the retinal photoreceptors concerned effectively.